vroom2003/vroom2003/README.md

 ## 🚀 About Me

-Versatile technology professional with expertise in **software development**, **data science**, and **IT support**.
-Experienced in building healthcare technology solutions, predictive models, and full-stack applications.
-Passionate about creating data-driven solutions that make a real impact.
+Versatile technology professional with expertise in **software development**, **data science**, and **AI solutions** for healthcare and environmental protection.
+Experienced in building predictive healthcare systems and satellite-based monitoring solutions.
+Passionate about creating data-driven solutions that make real societal impact.

 - 🔭 **Currently:** Software Engineering Intern at Ministry Of Health And Child Care
-- 🌱 **Learning:** Advanced ML techniques and cloud architecture
+- 🌱 **Learning:** Advanced Computer Vision and Geospatial AI
-- 💼 **Seeking:** Software Developer, Data Scientist, or Data Analyst roles
+- 💼 **Seeking:** Software Developer, Data Scientist, or AI Engineer roles
-- ⚡ **Fun Fact:** Built an STI prediction system with 87% accuracy for outbreak forecasting
+- ⚡ **Fun Fact:** Built environmental monitoring system that detects illegal mining activities from space

 ---